fc510/sctp-caps-log-classifier/README.md

 ### Going forward...

-- for comparison, XGBoost is a good candidate
+- For comparison, XGBoost is a good candidate to try out
-- have more diverse sources of log data and expoentially increase the quantity
+- Have more diverse sources of log data and expoentially increase the quantity
-- explore deep learning techniques to automate adapting new log type more efficiently
+- Explore deep learning techniques to automate adapting new log type more efficiently

 ***